perslab/wgcna-toolbox/README.md

       If the user has given vectors of cutreeHybrid and mergeCloseModules parameters, plot the modules found with different parameters.
 Select a single set of modules, corresponding to a single set of parameters, based on the number of genes that are assigned to modules after checking the modules for Protein-Protein Interaction (PPI) enrichment via STRINGdb.
 4. Use the eigengenes to assign a kME value (pairwise correlation between gene and eigengene expression, a fuzzy module membership score) for each gene-module pair.
 5. Use MAGMA GWAS statistics to assign FDR significance scores to the modules.
+6. Adding further functionality..

 ### Usage

 e.g.

-`time Rscript /projects/jonatan/wgcna-src/rwgcna-pipeline/rwgcna_main.R --seurat_path /projects/jonatan/tmp-holst-hsl/RObjects/campbell_neurons.RData --project dir /projects/jonatan/wgcna/campbell-neurons-1/ --data_prefix campbell-neurons-1 --do.center TRUE --genes_use PCA_5000 --corFnc cor --networkType signed --anti_cor_action NULL --minClusterSize "c(15,20)" --deepSplit "c(2,3)" --moduleMergeCutHeight "c(0.2)" --num.replicate 500 --nPermutations 100 --replace T --STRINGdb_species 10090 --ensembl_dataset mmusculus_gene_ensembl --save_plots TRUE --plot_permuted F --n_cores 5`
+`time Rscript /projects/jonatan/wgcna-src/rwgcna-pipeline/rwgcna_main.R --seurat_path /projects/jonatan/tmp-holst-hsl/RObjects/campbell_neurons.RData --project dir /projects/jonatan/wgcna/campbell-neurons-1/ --data_prefix campbell-neurons-1 --do.center TRUE --genes_use PCA --pca_genes var.genes --corFnc cor --networkType signed --anti_cor_action NULL --minClusterSize "c(15,20)" --deepSplit "c(2,3)" --moduleMergeCutHeight "c(0.2)" --num.replicate 500 --nPermutations 100 --replace T --STRINGdb_species 10090 --ensembl_dataset mmusculus_gene_ensembl --save_plots TRUE --plot_permuted F --n_cores 5`

 ### Args